mtb-za/says-who/content/session_reports/dd_sessions/session2.md

 ### NPCs of Note

 * Olivia Yu - US journalist, working on a story in Balkans - some sort of NATO attacks and noise about vampires from locals
-* Aristides Daudolo - Greek Mafioso and smuggler - contact of Olivia's
+* Aristides Daudolos - Greek Mafioso and smuggler - contact of Olivia's
 * Lt-Gen Malcolm Lennart - Canadian Air Force officer stationed at Joint Force Command Naples